NWWayward/NWWayward.github.io/_orgs/Vagabonds.md

  - Speed: 15
  - Requires: Ketsuryūgan Active, target with a Bleed status

 Effect: If this hits, make a status roll.
-Your target's highest bleed status is removed if they pass a status roll, or halved (rounded up) if they fail.
+Your target's current highest bleed status is removed if they pass a status roll, or halved (rounded up) if they fail.
 Either way, they take damage equal to (X + NDB) * 8, where X is the removed Bleed's original severity.
 This damage ignores Damage Reduction.
 If this would wound your target, it does not do so; instead of wounding, you inflict a -X/5 penalty to Stamina, Chakra Exhaustion, and to their next Genjutsu Defense roll.

 You recover HP (not Vitality) equal to X * 2, up to your maximum HP - any in excess of your maximum HP is instead added to the battlefield as Blood Points.

 #### --( Hijutsu: Ketsuseitou Ryōiki — Secret Technique: Blood Subjugation Domain )--
 Commonly believed to be the ultimate expression of Ketsuton, the Blood Subjugation Domain demonstrates an absolute mastery over blood and iron.
 By emanating an intense aura of control, a masterful Ketsuton practitioner expresses an almost magnetic pull that draws the blood weeping from the wounds of friend and foe alike, then turns that traitorous blood against its very source.